 Are you looking for an enjoyable activity to do in the evening with your child?
 Does taking a nighttime stroll and gazing at stars sound inviting?
 Help your child learn about constellations by making one of his own.
 All you need are a few simple, inexpensive materials.

-- Give the constellation a name.
-Brainstorm ideas together, then have him write the name he chooses on the paper above the constellation.
+Give the constellation a name.
+Brainstorm ideas together, then have him write the name he chooses on the paper either above or below the constellation.